morrownr/88x2bu-20210702/README.md

 After making and saving changes, reboot the router.

-### Set regulatory domain to correct setting in OS
+### Check and set regulatory domain to correct setting

 Check the current setting